 Richard Lucas March 2016

-Michal Kalina — former Social Media specialist at one of Krakow’s most dynamic seed funds Innovation Nest has been Snapchatting for a while during his travels.
+Michal Kalina?—?former Social Media specialist at one of Krakow’s most dynamic seed funds Innovation Nest has been Snapchatting for a while during his travels.
 Now he’s showing backstage of creating his web&mobile development company Kolektiv.

+Social media has taken over the marketing world in recent years.
+New resources like this link in bio Instagram service are being created to help grow accounts and businesses.
+But there seems to be one platform that hasn’t had that much attention.
+Snapchat.
 The growth of Snapchat has been likened to that of Facebook in 2007/8.
 Gary Vaynerchuk has been really pushing Snapchat as being at a breakthrough moment., and high profile figures like podcaster Johnny Lee Dumas are paying attention as in this 26th February Gary V Show.

 For early adopters of emerging social media platforms, and marketing professionals who believe that there are land grab possibilities to get the best seats before the majority arrive, Snapchat is high on the agenda.
 However, a developing a professional and coherent presence on Snapchat without spending a fortune is a challenge.
-I took the time to talk to Michał about his perspectives
+I took the time to talk to Micha? about his perspectives

 Please describe what Snapchat is and is becoming to someone who has not really got the concept yet